 The engines are direct-injection, liquid-cooled, four-stroke diesel engines with turbochargers.
-Certain engines are also equipped with exhaust gas aftertreatment management systems.
+Certain engines are also equipped with an SCR system for emission control.

 The engines are available with different output and engine speed settings.
 Engine power for the engine ordered is indicated on a plate located on the engine control unit.